Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Results and discussion

 \subsection{Gapped Trimerized Singlet Phase}

 According to the theory presented in the last section, the energy gap to triplon excitations decides if the ground state is non-magnetic (TS) or magnetically ordered.
-As the trivial case of independent triangles is surely gapped, a region around $(J^\prime,J^{\prime\prime})=(0,0)$ is also expected to be so.
+As the trivial case of independent triangles is surely gapped and non-magnetic, a region around $(J^\prime,J^{\prime\prime})=(0,0)$ is also expected to be so.
 We identify this region of gapped TS phase by following the change in the triplon gap, $\Delta_t$, by gradually increasing the inter-triangle couplings, $J^\prime$ and $J^{\prime\prime}$.
-If and when the gap closes, it marks the quantum phase transition to an AF ordered phase.
-First we discuss this in the nearest-neighbor interaction model for $J^{\prime\prime}=0$, and then in the full model including $J^{\prime\prime}$ .
+If and when the gap closes, that is $\Delta_t$ becomes zero, it marks the quantum phase transition to an AF ordered phase.
+In the following, we discuss this first in the nearest-neighbor interaction model for $J^{\prime\prime}=0$, and then in the full model including $J^{\prime\prime}$ .

 In this case, $J^\prime$ is the only interaction variable.
 We calculate the triplon gap, $\Delta_t$, by solving Eqs.~(\ref{eq:sc-gap}) for $\lambda$ and $\sbar^2$ for different values of $J^\prime$ between 0 and 1.
 Figure~\ref{fig:gap-Jpp0} presents the calculated values of $\lambda$, $\sbar^2$ and $\Delta_t$ as a function of $J^\prime$.
-At $J^\prime=0$, it gives $\sbar^2=1$ and $\Delta_t=1$, which is exact for the independent triangles.
+At $J^\prime=0$, it gives $\sbar^2=1$ and $\Delta_t=1$, which is {\em exact} for the independent triangles.
 A notable feature of this data is the non-zero triplon gap in the entire range of $J^\prime$ between 0 and 1.
-Although $\Delta_t$ first decreases as $J^\prime$ increases from 0, but after a while, it turns upwards and keeps growing.
-It is an interesting result which states that, for $J^{\prime\prime}=0$, the non-magnetic TS ground state is stable against triplon excitations, and it \emph{adiabatically} extends all the way upto $J^\prime=1$, starting from exact case at $J^\prime=0$.
+Although $\Delta_t$ first decreases as $J^\prime$ increases from 0, but then it turns upwards and keeps growing.
+It is an interesting result which states that, for $J^{\prime\prime}=0$, the non-magnetic TS ground state is stable against triplon excitations, and it \emph{adiabatically} extends all the way upto $J^\prime=1$, starting from the exact case at $J^\prime=0$.
 This result clearly favors the recent claims of a gapped trimerized singlet ground state for the nearest-neighbor spin-1 KHA model~\cite{Liu2015,Picot2015,Changlani2015}.